davidlao27/testing/README.md

-# testing
+# experiments repository
-Testing repo for html css and js stuff
+Testing repo for html css and js stuff.
+Basically resources for you!